 (4) Reporting Problems

-Anyone suspecting that their authentication information has been compromised should contact the information security office at email@example.com or by entering a HelpSU request or by phoning the Stanford IT Help Desk at 650-725-4357.
+Anyone suspecting that their authentication information has been compromised should contact the Information Security Office at email@example.com or by entering a help request or by phoning the Stanford IT Service Desk at 650-725-4357.

 (5) Security Precautions

 Users are strongly encouraged to change their password regularly (at least once every three months), to limit possible abuse of passwords that may have been compromised without the user's knowledge.
 Passwords should be chosen so that they are not easily guessable; e.g., not be based on the user's name or birth date.